Blue Rhythm: Reception

+The Film Daily (October 4, 1931): "Neatly executed and thoroughly entertaining cartoon comedy."

 Variety (March 8, 1932): "No story to this, but it needs none to get it over.
 Opens with Mickey at the piano pounding out a number, with Minnie rather spoiling it with the falsetto singing that is considered necessary for cartoon characters.
 A short dance and then a break to a stage jazz band for the usual trick stuff, but well done and in excellent synchrony.
 Cartoon work overlaid on a capital musical program."